usc-cloud/goffish/community-detection-mpi/README.md

 <p>
 This document provides a quick guide to setting up and running our parallel implementation for <a href="https://sites.google.com/site/findcommunities/">Louvain community detection method</a> to detect non overlapping communities in large graphs .
 <br>
 Lovain community detection method detect communities in a graph in a hierarchical manner.
 At each level detected communities are reduced to vertices, reducing the graph size.
-This enable zoom in and out of high level communities.
+This enable zoom in and out of high level communities to find communities at a lower level.
 </p>

 <img src="https://sites.google.com/site/findcommunities/pol.jpg" height="300" width="500"/>